-Hi, I have a query for my frnd who got married 2 yrs back.however both parties are not happy with each other wants to end thier marriage mutually.
+Hi, I have a query for my friend who got married 2 yrs back.however both parties are not happy with each other wants to end their marriage mutually.
 Please tell us the procedure asap.

-Assuming you friends are Hindus, Mutual Divorce is recognized under Section 13B of the Hindu Marriage Act.
+Assuming your friends are Hindus, Mutual Divorce is recognized under Section 13B of the Hindu Marriage Act.

-The Court shall then record the joint statement of the Parties and pass a First Motion Order giving time of 6 month to the parties to resolve their dispute, however in case the parties are unable to resolve the issues within the stipulated time, the Court shall pass a decree of Divorce.
-So therefore divorce by mutual consent takes about 6-7 months.
+The Court shall then record the joint statement of the parties and pass a First Motion Order giving a time of 6 months to the parties to resolve their dispute, however in case the parties are unable to resolve the issues within the stipulated time, the Court shall pass a decree of Divorce.
+So, therefore, divorce by mutual consent takes about 6-7 months.

-The general rule is the divorce by mutual consent is filled by both parties jointly and their joint statement is recorded in the court which is signed by both in presence of their lawyers and the Family District Judge.
-This process is repeated twice once when the joint petition id filled also called first motion and after six months, which is referred as second motion.
+The general rule in mutual consent divorce is that it is filed by both parties jointly and their statement is recorded in the court which is signed by both the parties in presence of their lawyers and the Family District Judge.
+This process is repeated twice once when the joint petition is filed also called first motion and after 6 months, which is referred as second motion.

-You should enter into a Settlement Agreement with your wife with respect to the terms and conditions of the divorce.
-This should specify the distribution of assets such as stridhan etc., maintenance/alimony payable by you post divorce, that this amount would be a full and final payment and no party shall have any other rights as against the other party.
-And get this Agreement signed by 2 witnesses.
+You should enter into a Settlement Agreement with your spouse with respect to the terms and conditions of the divorce.
+This should specify the distribution of assets such as stridhan etc., maintenance/alimony payable by you post-divorce, that this amount would be a full and final payment and no party shall have any other rights as against the other party.
+And get this agreement signed by 2 witnesses.

 - Disclaimer: The above query and its response is NOT a legal opinion in any way whatsoever as this is based on the information shared by the person posting the query at LawRato.com and has been responded by one of the Divorce Lawyers at LawRato.com to address the specific facts and details.
 You may post your specific query based on your facts and details to get a response from one of the Lawyers at LawRato.com or book a Detailed Consultation with a Lawyer of your choice to address your query in detail.